AguaClara/UASB/summer2018report.md

 head_gain = (bucket_vol / area).to(u.cm)
 print("One dump of the bucket gives", head_gain, "of hydraulic head")
 ```
 Next, the team considered adding more material into the bottom of the tank (adding sloped walls, making it more pyramidal).
 Since there would be less volume in the bottom of the tank, this would allow hydraulic head to be gained per dump of the bucket.
 However, after running more calculations it was determined that it was very challenging to meet this criteria and still fit the bucket fully within the entrance tank.

+**_Juan's comments:_** Ah now your reference to adding material makes more sense.
+This explanation of adding material should be included before you talk about it in the bullet point above.

 After further discussion with Monroe, a new design to solve this problem was suggested.
 Instead of a sloped tank, the tank would be kept rectangular, and larger pipes along the bottom would be added, which would then connect to the influent pipes.
 These pipes would retain most of the volume dumped and provide the needed hydraulic head, while not altering the tank geometry.
 A fusion model of this model is pictured below.

 ![Schematic of Influent System](https://github.com/AguaClara/UASB/blob/ff3b4e844a16a686811ad80eee5941520a022939/Images/Influent%20Geo%20Slant.png)

+**_Juan's comments:_** This image helps a bit but I still don't quite understand how this helps your problem.
+I think a bit more explanation is required.
+The idea is to have a future team member read through this all and understand your logic, else they will not be able to understand the design.

 #### Code